xapax/security/list_of_common_ports.md

 ### Tomcat

 Tomcat suffers from default passwords.
 There is even a module in metasploit that enumerates common tomcat passwords.
 And another module for exploiting it and giving you a shell.

+## Port 9389 -

+> Active Directory Administrative Center is installed by default on Windows Server 2008 R2 and is available on Windows 7 when you install the Remote Server Administration Tools (RSAT).